Tigre, Buenos Aires, Argentina Guide

 Day Trips

-Visit Luján, a major pilgrimage site and home to the magnificent Basilica of Luján.
-This impressive neo-Gothic cathedral is a sight to behold, and the city offers a rich cultural and religious experience.
-Explore the historical center, visit the Enrique Udaondo Provincial Historical Museum Complex, and immerse yourself in the spiritual atmosphere of this important Argentinian city.
+Approximately 45 minutes by train from Tigre Visit Luján, a major pilgrimage site and home to the impressive Basilica of Luján, a stunning example of Gothic Revival architecture.
+Explore the city's historical center, visit the Enrique Udaondo Provincial Historical Museum Complex, and enjoy the peaceful atmosphere of this religious center.
+Luján offers a blend of history, architecture, and religious significance.

 Travel Time